Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 meeting environment, it's time to also see the limitations of meetings as a software developer communication tool.

-You can't afford to have meetings all the time and, in an agile environment, you also can't afford to have your approvals, questions and feedback wait for the next meeting.
+You can't afford to have meetings all the time and, in an agile environment, you also can't afford to have your approvals, questions and feedback wait for the next meeting where it will be difficult to decide everything real time anyway.

 {% include callout.html
 content="Relying soley on meetings means choosing between interruptions and regularly doing the wrong thing or the